ctf0/laravel-goto-config/README.md

 # laravel-goto-config

 ### TODO
-- [] how config value on hover
+- [ ] show config value on hover
-- [] scroll/peek directly to the hovered config key
+- [ ] scroll/peek directly to the hovered config key